Fred Brooks: Awards and honors

 In January 2005, he gave the Turing Lecture on the subject of "Collaboration and Telecollaboration in Design".

 Personal life

 Brooks was an evangelical Christian who was active with InterVarsity Christian Fellowship.

 Brooks married Nancy Lee Greenwood in 1956.
 They have three children.
-He named his eldest son after Kenneth E. Iverson.
+He named his first son after Kenneth E. Iverson.

 Brooks died on November 17, 2022, at age 91.
 He had been in poor health following a stroke.